-Top10 ways to keep your information
+Top10 ways to keep your information secure...

-- 1. Install antivirus software Install the University's FREE antivirus software, available to all students, faculty and staff.
-Download at: www.rochester.edu/antivirus - 2.
+- 1. Install antivirus software Install the University's Cylance antivirus software, available free to all students, and for a fee to faculty and staff.
+Download at: www.rochester.edu/antivirus. - 2.
 Create strong passwords Create strong passwords that combine at least eight characters including letters, numbers, and symbols.
-Consider using a memorable passphrase (a sequence of abbreviated words, numbers, and symbols). - 3.
+Consider using a memorable passphrase (a sequence of abbreviated words, numbers, and symbols).
+The University provides LastPass Premium for all students, and LastPass Enterprise for all faculty and staff, free of charge. - 3.
 Secure your mobile device Passwords, PINs, and fingerprint scanning are vital methods for protecting your devices from thieves.
 Set an inactivity timeout and encrypt. - 4.
 Keep your devices updated Operating system and application software should be supported with up-to-date security patches. - 5.
 Lock or log off unattended devices When using a public area computer, be sure to completely log off when you are finished using it.
 When leaving your computer unattended, lock the screen with a password to safeguard data. - 6.
 Download files legally Avoid peer-to-peer (P2P) networks and remove from your system any file-sharing clients used to illegally download content. - 7.
 Beware of Phishing Scams Phishing scams come in all forms (email, phone, text, etc.) Never respond to communications asking you to disclose any personal information.
 The University will never email you asking for your personal information including your user ID and password.